Civil Rights & Constitutional Law

 The Chandra Law Firm LLC has helped to shape Ohio’s law in the area of civil liability for criminal acts.
 We’ve led the way in using statute R.C.
 2307.60 to help crime victims, people who have been wrongfully arrested, employees who have been retaliated against, and others whose rights have been violated.

-If you’ve been injured by criminal act (or think you may have been), and believe the perpetrator has funds or insurance to compensate you, you can reach our firm, which serves clients throughout Ohio, by speaking with one of our intake specialists at 216-578-1700 or by filling out our online contact form.
+If you’ve been injured by criminal act (or think you may have been), and believe the perpetrator has funds or insurance to compensate you, you can reach our firm, which serves clients throughout Ohio, by speaking with one of our intake specialists at 216-578-1700 or, better yet, by filling out our online contact form.